-You know those wonderful, heartfelt letters that moms slip into their kid’s camp bags or leave in college dorm rooms, the ones with wisdom and love that make lifetime mementos?
+You know those wonderful, heartfelt letters that moms slip into their child’s camp bags or leave in college dorm rooms, the ones with wisdom and love that make lifetime mementos?
 Yeah, well, I have never written one of those.
-Every time I hear of a wonderful parent who takes the time and care to compose such a missive to their college kid, I beat myself up for a few moments as a derelict parent.
+Every time I hear of a wonderful parent who takes the time and care to compose such a missive to their college student, I beat myself up for a few moments as a derelict parent.
 And then promise myself, next time.

 And as I am fairly certain in the rush to get my third son off to college I will once again fail to write that perfect letter, here is what I might have said, if I could get my act together.

 What I want to say to my son as he begins college

 Sure, I expected you to go and, in turn, you expected nothing less from yourself.
 But this in no way takes away from the fact that spending four years learning, growing and focused almost exclusively on yourself is a gift like none other.
 Before you set foot on campus think through the sweep of human history and try to guess how many people were given this opportunity.
 Only after you have acknowledged just how rare and special this gift is, will I help move you into your dorm.

 You have heard adults say it a hundred times and it may be true, but it is not automatically so.
 Imbibe deeply of all that a University has to offer.
 Heap your plate with its academic, athletic, cultural and social offerings.
 Never again will life mix youth, freedom, opportunity and resources together in quite this heady combination.
 If these are to be the very best years, you must make them so.

 First Weeks of College are a Time like None Other

 Everyone will want to meet you and there will be none of the social awkwardness that usually accompanies rushing up and speaking to total strangers.
 Do not squander this short window of opportunity, it will never come around again.